• October 17, 2019

 Why are fire safety signs so important?

 It’s vital that everyone in a building is aware of their nearest fire exit, escape routes and where to find fire fighting equipment.
 Fire signage is essential in guiding the occupants of your business premises when a fire breaks out.
 If employees and visitors don’t know where their nearest fire escape and equipment is located, they could be susceptible to serious harm.
+Signage works in tandem with systems like fire alarms, and is particularly critical when visibility is low or panic sets in, providing an immediate and universally understood direction to safety.
+The clearer the path, the faster the evacuation, which is why having an effective system is so crucial for business security and continuity.

 Is fire safety signage required by law?